 - The antioxidant compounds that are found in blueberries belong to the family of polyphenols and are called flavonoids.

-- One group of flavonoids, anthocyanins, is especially useful for anti-aging, prevention of cancer and heart diseases.
+- One group of flavonoids, anthocyanins, is especially useful for anti-aging, cancer prevention, and heart diseases.

 - Maine in the US produces the most blueberries in the world.

 - Blueberries are used as natural food dye.